 VALENTINO (known as “Rudy” to his close, personal friends) has had a tough time of it.
 It’s a good thing that he landed with Lhasa Happy Homes.
 Who knew he would have to go thru this?
 Upon rescue from the shelter, we learned that Rudy had a large open wound on his left front elbow, with a severe bacterial infection.
 After several months of care, with recurring infections requiring regular veterinary care, it was decided to do an aggressive skin graft.
 Rudy has been a real trooper throughout the entire process.
 It appears that the graft is taking, but it is still “young” and Valentino is visiting the vet on a regular basis to monitor the healing.
 The vet is very happy about his improvements and he is now wearing a brace to help the healing.
 Valentino is a swooner and he will make you fall in love with him as everyone in the hospital has.
 He has been adopted to a wonderful home, but his bills are still outstanding so your support is appreciated 🙂

 We do not have a public viewing facility; however, we hold bi-monthly adoption events in Santa Monica.
-Check our calendar for changes and cancellations due to holidays or weather.
+Please check our calendar for changes and cancellations due to holidays or weather.

 Metered street parking.

 Please bring pictures or video of your home/yard if we have not yet done a home visit (preferred).

 And…don’t forget to bring your dog(s), if you have any.
 They make the final decision!